CAPITAL PLANNING ISSUES

 CBLR framework is intended to provide meaningful regulatory compliance burden relief and be relatively simple for banking organizations to implement.

-Today many Community Banks hold capital at levels that will meet or exceed the requirements under this proposal while also exceeding the current capital regulations significantly.
-However, under the CBLR proposal, a Community Bank will be committing to holding this higher level of capital.
+Today many Community Banks hold capital at levels that will meet or exceed the requirements under this final rule while also exceeding the current capital regulations significantly.
+However, under the CBLR final rule, a Community Bank will be committing to holding this higher level of capital.

-If a Community Bank already exceeds this minimum, why not simply designate that you will operate under this new proposal?
+If a Community Bank already exceeds this minimum, why not simply designate that you will operate under this new final rule?

-Key questions or issues for consideration before you make this election:
+Key questions or issues for consideration before you make this election at the time of filing your first quarter 2020 Call Report:

 What is the cost burden of complying with the current risk-based capital rules?